Last Updated on October 28, 2023

 Functions of Bone Grafts

 Bone grafts serve two functions, a mechanical function, and a biological function.
-In certain applications, one may be important than other but most of the time the two functions are intimately intertwined.
-The net biologic activity of a graft is the sum of its inherent biologic activity (living cells & their products) and its capacity to activate surrounding host tissues to relevant biologic activity (mediated by bioactive factors within the matrix) and its ability to support the ingrowth of host tissue.
+In certain applications, one may be more important than the other but most of the time the two functions are intimately intertwined.
+The net biologic activity of a graft is the sum of its inherent biological activity (living cells & their products) and its capacity to activate surrounding host tissues to relevant biologic activity (mediated by bioactive factors within the matrix) and its ability to support the ingrowth of host tissue.

 The graft cannot exert its biological activity in isolation.
 It is dependent on the surrounding environment for cells to respond to its signals.
 The mechanical environment of the graft site is also important.
 Bone grafts are remodeled in response to a mechanical load to which they are subjected.